 In places like India, horses – along with donkeys and mules – remain the power engines.
 They work most of their lives on the land supporting farming or on the streets acting as transport for the locals and tourists.
 Much like their owners, they often work long hours in challenging conditions to take care of their families who rely on them day in day out.
 Without proper veterinary care – which many owners don’t have access to or simply can’t afford – the work can take a toll on the animals’ welfare.

-Our team of international and local veterinarians in Ooty, India took action to change this.
+In India, our team of international and local veterinarians is working to change this.

-The monthly clinics helped horses receive routine care and surgical treatments where needed, but also helped demonstrate to the owners how to clean a wound, apply ointment, monitor an injury and so much more.
+The clinics not only provided treatment and care to the working equines, but allow the owners to learn from our experts how to clean a wound, apply ointment, monitor an injury, safely harness their animals, and so much more.

-The permit also meant the team could attend to distress calls, just like this one – a lame horse roaming the streets.
+The permit has also meant we've been able to attend to distress calls, just like this one – a lame horse roaming the streets.
 The team immediately responded.
 On examination, the horse’s front right hoof was warm to the touch and sensitive to pressure.
 Every step must have been painful for this poor animal.

 Every day, for five days, the team returned to assess the treat the horse's hoof.
 They administered medication to reduce pain and inflammation, and advised the owner that the horses needed complete rest, stall feeding and mild massage of the tendons, as much as possible.

-Without the community looking out for one another, this horse would have suffered through lockdown.
+Without the community looking out for one another, this horse would have suffered through the lockdown.